Chris Higgins (footballer): Ayr United

 On 18 May 2017, Higgins signed for Scottish League One club Ayr United, deciding to go full-time after their recent relegation from the Scottish Championship, after leaving Queen of the South.
 Ayr were promoted back to the Championship in 2018, and Higgins was loaned to League One club East Fife in February 2019.

 East Fife

 On 27 May 2019, Higgins signed for the Fifers on a permanent basis.

+Higgins retired from professional football at the end of the 2021–22 season, aged 36, two months short of his 37th birthday.

 Other work

 From 2016, Higgins (who had trained to become a personal trainer) had a coaching role with the youth academy teams at Heart of Midlothian.
 While still an active player, as of 2021 he also took on an administrative role as 'Personal Development Officer' at the footballers' union PFA Scotland with the aim of assisting players find work alongside or after their careers in the game.